domRiddle/ASF/FAQ.md

 ### Can I choose which games should be idled?

 **Yes**, through several different ways.
 If you want to alter the default order of idling queue, then that's what `FarmingOrders` **[bot configuration property](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#bot-config)** can be used for.
 If you want to manually blacklist given games from being idled automatically, you can use idling blacklist which is available with `ib` **[command](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)**.
 If you'd like to idle everything but give some apps priority over everything else, that is what idling priority queue available with `iq` **[command](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)** can be used for.
-And finally, if you want to idle specific games of your choice only, then you can use `IdlePriorityQueueOnly` **[bot configuration property](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#bot-config)** in order to achieve this, together with adding your selected apps to idling priority queue.
+And finally, if you want to idle specific games of your choice only, then you can use `FarmPriorityQueueOnly` **[bot configuration property](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#bot-config)** in order to achieve this, together with adding your selected apps to idling priority queue.

 In addition to managing automatic cards farming module which was described above, you can also switch ASF to manual farming mode with `play` **[command](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)**, or use some other misc external settings such as `GamesPlayedWhileIdle` **[bot configuration property](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#bot-config)**.